Portugal in the Junior Eurovision Song Contest: History

+The following year, Portuguese-American singer Júlia Machado came 13th out of 16 with 75 points, achieving Portugal's fourth-best result in Junior Eurovision.

+In 2024, Portugal achieved their best result to date, with Victoria Nicole and the song Esperança placing 2nd, with 213 points.

 Participation overview

 Commentators and spokespersons

 The contests are broadcast online worldwide through the official Junior Eurovision Song Contest website junioreurovision.tv and YouTube.
 In 2015, the online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.
 The Portuguese broadcaster, RTP, sent their own commentators to the contest in order to provide commentary in the Portuguese language.
 Spokespersons were also chosen by the national broadcaster in order to announce the awarding points from Portugal.
 The table below list the details of each commentator and spokesperson since 2005.